-The tunnel is better known as the Atlantic Avenue Tunnel and was part of the Long Island Railroad.
+The tunnel is also known as the Atlantic Avenue Tunnel and was part of the Long Island Railroad.
 It was 767 metres and is the oldest railway tunnel in North America.
 It was built as part of the Brooklyn and Jamaica Railway in 1844 and the line ran as far as the South Ferry on Atlantic Street.
-It was used as part of the main New York to Boston rail route and was the main means of accessing Long Island from Manhattan.
+From there, the ferry would take people from Brooklyn to Manhattan.

 Construction on the open cut began in May 1844 and was opened on 3 December 1844.
 The cut was roofed over in 1849, converting it into a tunnel 17 feet (5.2 metres) high.
 Although claimed as the world’s first subway tunnel, Cobble Hill Tunnel had no stations and was only used for through traffic.
 The Brooklyn and Jamaica Railway later rebranded as the Long Island Railroad.